Avi Wallerstein: Career

-Wallerstein has extensive clinical experience and has conducted over 60,000 laser ocular surgery procedures.
+Wallerstein has clinical experience and has conducted over 60,000 laser ocular surgery procedures.
 He has devoted the last eighteen years of his career to laser refractive care, focusing his medical practice exclusively on laser vision correction.
 He performs complex corneal collagen and cross-linking (CXL) procedures for keratoconus patients, combined with excimer laser and topography-guided treatments for challenging corneas.